George Strait: The Cowboy Rides Away Tour

 On September 26, 2012, Strait announced that he was retiring from touring, and that his Cowboy Rides Away Tour would be his last.
 Tickets for both arenas and stadiums on the Cowboy Rides Away Tour sold out in a matter of hours.
 The tour started on January 18, 2013, in Lubbock, Texas, and was divided into two legs: 21 concerts in 2013 and 26 concerts in 2014.
 The tour ended in Arlington, Texas, on June 7, 2014.
 Strait was supported on the tour by his longtime 11-member touring group, the Ace in the Hole Band.
 For the 2013 leg, Martina McBride was the opening performer.

 On January 9, 2014, Strait initiated the second leg of the tour, which featured the opening performers Jason Aldean, Eric Church, Martina McBride, Miranda Lambert, Little Big Town, Vince Gill, Lee Ann Womack, Merle Haggard, Chris Young, Ronnie Dunn, Luke Bryan, Tim McGraw, Kenny Chesney, Alan Jackson, and Asleep at the Wheel.
-Many of these performers gathered together for the tour's final concert in Arlington, Texas on June 7, before 104,793 fans—the largest ticketed attendance at a single-show concert in the United States.
+Many of these performers gathered together for the tour's final concert in Arlington, Texas on June 7, before 104,793 fans - at the time both the largest attendance at a single-headliner concert in the United States, and the largest ticketed attendance ever at a concert in a stadium in the United States.
+Strait would then break both his own records ten years later, at Kyle Field in College Station, Texas.
 The concert also set a record for the largest gross at a single-show country concert, $18,194,374, and broke the 33-year-old record as well for "largest indoor concert ever," easily surpassing the 87,500 fans who attended the December 5, 1981, Rolling Stones concert at the New Orleans Superdome (opening acts, The Neville Brothers, followed by George Thorogood and the Destroyers).

 A live album recorded from the final concert in Arlington titled The Cowboy Rides Away: Live from AT&T Stadium was released on September 16, 2014, with DVD/CDs of the concert being released on November 10, 2014, with Walmart exclusively releasing a deluxe edition including two CDs, as well.
 This deluxe DVD is the entire over three-hour concert and the accompanying two CDs have 28 of the 40 songs sung that night.
 On August 29, 2014, the Country Music Television channel broadcast a two-hour concert special of the event titled George Strait: The Cowboy Rides Away.
 This CMT concert special had 1 1/4 hours of music from the concert and interviews.